New Mesivta Opening In Monsey - The Yeshiva World

-With tremendous excitement Rabbi Aaron Kaufman, Rosh Yeshiva of Yeshiva Ateres Shmuel of Waterbury, and Rabbi Shimon Yanofsky, Rosh Mesivta noted and experienced Mechanchim, with a track record of success, are launching a new Mesivta High School, the Mesivta of Chestnut Ridge in Monsey, New York.
+With tremendous excitement Rabbi Aaron Kaufman, Rosh Yeshiva of YASW, and Rabbi Shimon Yanofsky, noted and experienced Mechanchim with a track record of success, are launching a new Mesivta High School, the Mesivta of Chestnut Ridge in Monsey, New York.

 The Mesivta will be housed on a magnificent, sprawling multi-acre campus.